-The central messages were:
+The central messages outlined in the workshop report are on data:

-On data:

 - The data revolution taking place in commerce, advertising and surveillance should be fully understood and used to best effect in land professional processes. - Land professionals should seek to build on the increasing need for Big Data management in the workplace and contribute to the SDG land targets. - Without measurements, we are guessing.
 The collection, sharing and analysis of data is important for the success of the SDGs. - The question "How big is Big Data?" is a moving answer what is big today may not be big tomorrow.